CLASSIC COLOMBIA BIRDING TOUR: DETAILED ITINERARY

 We will also explore another area, high up on a ridge shrouded in clouds.
 This area is very good for four rare and localized endemics; Chami Antpitta, Tatama Tapaculo, Munchique Wood Wren and Chestnut-bellied Flowerpiercer.
 Also in the area are Green-and-black Fruiteater and the skulking Tanager Finch.

-Descending to lower altitudes in the Chocó, we will come to an area where the very localized endemic Baudo Oropendola is regularly found.
+On another occasion we will spend a morning at lower altitudes in the Chocó, visiting an area where the impressive but very localized endemic Baudo Oropendola is regularly found.

 Colombia: Day 14 After some final birding around Montezuma we will drive to Riosucio for an overnight stay.